etoews/etoews.github.io/_posts/2020-01-28-help-others-help-you.md

 ## Solve the Problem Loudly

 Others may not be help right away but if you keep writing out the debugging steps you're doing in chat, it can be a big benefit to yourself (you're basically [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) and others when they have time to help.
 You might even be able to solve the problem and be the one who helps whoever comes along next!
+The more text you provide, the more likely you are to find the issue when searching back through chat history.

 Whatever happens, make sure the resolution gets recorded.
 Don't leave the debugging thread dangling.
 There's a good chance your future self will thank you.